fortran-lang/stdlib/doc/specs/stdlib_stringlist_type.md

 title: stringlist type
 ---

-# `stdlib_stringlist_type` module (1-D List of Strings)
+# `stdlib_stringlist_type` module (1-D List of strings)

 [TOC]

 ## Introduction

-The `stdlib_stringlist_type` module provides with 2 derived types to deal with list of strings.
+The `stdlib_stringlist_type` module provides with 2 derived types to deal with lists of strings.
-`stringlist_type` derived type represents a one-dimensional list of variable-length strings which is compatible with Fortran intrinsic character and `stringlist_type` derived type represents an index to access, modify the elements of a stringlist and insert strings to a stringlist.
+`stringlist_type` derived type represents a one-dimensional list of variable-length strings which is compatible with Fortran intrinsic character and `stringlist_index_type` derived type represents an index to access, modify the elements of a stringlist and insert strings to a stringlist.

-## Derived type provided
+## Derived types provided

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
 ### `stringlist_type` derived type